- What is Google My Business?

 Both are important, and GMB plays an important role in the search visibility of these 2 types of searches.
 Search Engine Optimization (SEO) is more complex than ranking your business on GMB alone, but by optimizing your GMB page Google will have more accurate information on your business category and association with your website to help with non-brand search.

-Branded Search is your business name, and variants of your business name
+Brand Search is your business name, and variants of your business name.

 Example: “Alpine Helicopters Inc”